manji602/ImportSorter/README.md

 Second, build this project and reboot Xcode.

-Then, there will be "Sort Import" option on Xcode "Edit" menu.
+Then, there will be "Import Sorter" option on Xcode "Edit" menu.

 ## Usage